-- 1. Select Tools > Window Preferences from the List window menu bar (when the window is undocked) and select the Triggers tab. - 2.
+- 1. Select the signal in the List window by clicking on its name in the header area of the List window. - 2.
+Undock the List window. - 3.
+Choose Tools > List Preferences from the List window menu bar and select the Triggers tab. - 4.
 Click the Use Expression Builder button.

-Figure 4-25.
+Figure 4-24.
 Trigger Gating Using Expression Builder